Q&A Webcast Episode: 11 September 2011

-In this 11 September 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on activism as a moral imperative, the morality of extreme couponing, sexting as cheating, gifting valuable memorabilia to the team, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 11 September 2011, I answered questions on activism as a moral imperative, the morality of extreme couponing, sexting as cheating, gifting valuable memorabilia to the team, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: Mostly, I've been tending to Dr. Gimpy!
 Also, on the anniversary of the 9/11 terrorist attacks, I recommend John Lewis' new essay: 9/11 Ten Years Later: The Fruits of the Philosophy of Self-Abnegation.